-ADHD and Sleep Problems: Why You’re Always So Tired
+ADHD and Sleep Problems: This is Why You’re Always Tired

 Does ADD make you tired?
 Sleep disturbances caused by ADHD have been overlooked for a number of reasons, including the late age of onset.
 But recent studies confirm that ADD symptoms do not go away at night.
 Here, understand the ADHD and sleep link and its most common manifestations.
 Plus, get tips for winding down quicker, staying asleep longer, and waking up healthier.

 Adults with ADHD rarely fall asleep easily, sleep soundly through the night, and then wake up feeling refreshed.
 More often, ADHD’s mental and physical restlessness disturbs a person’s sleep patterns — and the ensuing exhaustion hurts overall health and treatment.
 This is widely accepted as true.
 But, as with most of our knowledge about ADHD in adults, we’re only beginning to understand the stronger link between ADHD and sleep, that creates difficulties:

 - Waking up